Natural Sweetener Guide

 Honey is probably the easiest and most accessible sweetener next to white sugar.
 It’s liquid texture can be ideal for substituting corn syrup and other unhealthy products with.
 Honey is a better alternative to sugar because it does not have as high glycemic index as sugar.
 However, honey is made up of natural sugars and when it is digested, it is metabolized similarly to sugar.
 Raw honey has incredible health benefits and can have many healing properties.
 It contains electrolytes, vitamins and minerals and is perfect for long-term storage.

-Just another form of regular honey, powdered honey is honey in dry form and is convenient for natural baking.
+Powdered honey is honey in dry form and is convenient for natural baking.
 It is great for things like frosting, whipped cream and sauces.
 There are different qualities of powdered honey that are available.
-Pure, organic honey powder is a little difficult to find and more expensive, but there are lots of different brands and companies that are more available.
-The most accessible brands of powdered honey often contain small amounts of fructose.
+Some forms are actually more granules, than a powder and others a really fine powder.
+We call any dry honey powderd honey or honey powder on our site.
+Pure, organic honey powder is sometimes a little more expensive, but there are lots of different brands and companies that sell it.
+One of the most accessible types of powdered honey often contain small amounts of fructose from fruits.
 Fructose is a sugar found mainly in fruits and goes through metabolic processing through the liver.
-There are some concerns for diets high in fructose without the proper fiber (like in fruit) to metabolize it correctly, so use with care.
-To ease concerns with this, powdered honey is GREAT for treats that call for fruit (fruit pies or tarts) or there are many fiber supplements and powders that can be added to recipes.
-If a particular brand you might find has fructose, use with care and source organic where you can.
-Powdered honey can be found at Whole Foods, many natural foods stores, Amazon.com and Costco, but sometimes it’s only available at certain times or locations.
+There are some concerns for diets high in fructose without the proper fiber (like in fruit) to metabolize it correctly.
+If we use products that have a bit of fructose, we choose to add whole grains and fruit to the recipe.
+There are also many fiber supplements and powders that can be added to recipes.
+If a particular brand you might find has fructose, use sparingly and source organic where you can.
+Powdered honey can be found at Whole Foods, many natural foods stores and Costco.
 If you live near Utah, Macey’s and Walmart carry it in their food storage section for a great price, but be aware that it is not organic and does contain fructose.
-If you don’t live in Utah, food storage websites carry it at: beprepared.com, augasonfarms.com and foodstoragecoach.com
+And check out our Amazon.com “Products We Love” on the right of our site for the products we use and love.

 Maple Syrup and Maple Sugar: